-If you are self-employed and work from home then we can advise you household costs which can be offset including heating, using a room as an office and phone services.
+If you work from home then we can advise you household costs which can be offset including heating, using a room as an office and phone services.

 The United Kingdom has Double Taxation Agreement with many countries.
 It is your responsibility to minimise the tax paid in the other country and we can help you do this.
 If a tax can be avoided or reduced, and the taxpayer does not take action to organise this, HMRC can deny the relief and it is our job to ensure this doesn’t happen.

 If a country is not covered by the Double Taxation Agreement we will advise you to ensure you are compliant and therefore don’t pay more than you need.

 What are the top mistakes Musicians make on their tax returns?

 A common error is to show income after deduction of agent’s commission and VAT.
 Gross income, before deductions, should always be shown, with a separate claim being made for the commission and VAT costs.